fleather2/game-of-life-sfml/README.md

 `cmake ../`
 `make -j4`

+Then, run the program with `./bin/game_of_life.

+The simulation may be paused and restarted with the spacebar.
+Cells may be killed or brought alive by clicking on them.

 # CMake SFML Project Template

 This repository template should allow for a fast and hassle-free kick start of your next SFML project using CMake.